cosmos/gaia/docs/althea/testnet-1.md

 ```
 wget https://github.com/althea-net/althea-chain/releases/download/v0.0.3/althea-testnet1-v3-genesis.json
-cp althea-testnet1-v2-genesis.json $HOME/.althea/config/genesis.json
+cp althea-testnet1-v3-genesis.json $HOME/.althea/config/genesis.json
 ```

 #### Start the chain

-Unsafe reset all will reset the entire blockchain state in .althea allowing you to start althea-testnet1v2 using only the state from the genesis file
+Unsafe reset all will reset the entire blockchain state in .althea allowing you to start althea-testnet1v3 using only the state from the genesis file

 ```
 althea unsafe-reset-all
 althea start
 ```

+#### Wait for it

+wait at this step for the chain to finish starting up again

 #### Restart your Orchestrator